Injection infection? Another surprising way to freeze a shoulder

 Most injections are in the shoulder, because most injections are intramuscular, and the shoulder is a convenient spot with a bunch of muscle.
 But

 During physical examination and on ultrasound scan, SIRVA will not appear to be any different from routine shoulder injuries.
-The only difference is that the shoulder symptoms will have started within days of a vaccination.
+The only difference is that the shoulder symptoms will have started within days of a vaccination [or any other injection].

-Unfortunately, it’s plausible that injections can trigger genuine adhesive capsulitis by the mechanism described above: the needle drags P. acnes into the joint capsule, just like a surgery can, and then excessive and prolonged inflammation ensues, more than minor physical trauma would ever cause, creating a genuine case of frozen shoulder.
+Unfortunately, it’s plausible that injections can trigger genuine adhesive capsulitis by dragging P. acnes right into the joint capsule, just like a surgery probably can, and then excessive and prolonged inflammation ensues — much more than minor physical trauma would ever cause.
+And that creates a genuine case of frozen shoulder.

 Citation needed, but where there’s smoke…

-Injection injuries are certainly a real thing, and frozen shoulder is a real thing, but do they overlap?
+Injection injuries are certainly a real thing, and frozen shoulder is a real thing, but … do they overlap?
 Is there any evidence that injection injury specifically can cause frozen shoulder, via the mechanism of P. acnes infection?
-Not direct evidence, no. This is the closest we’ve got: a 2015 paper reporting three cases of injection injury leading to a confirmed diagnosis of frozen shoulder (Saleh).
+Not direct evidence, no. But we do have a lot of suggestive case reports.
+There’s a 2015 paper reporting three injection injuries leading to a confirmed diagnosis of frozen shoulder (Saleh).
+After 2020 there was, unsurprisingly, a surge of many more case reports related to Covid (and other) vaccinations.
+Here’s a few:

-But this is also about as where-there’s-smoke-there’s-fire as you can get.
-Infection as a complication of both surgery and injection are plausible, and there’s good evidence of the first.
+Case reports are formal anecdotes, far from the best possible evidence … but this is also about as good example of where-there’s-smoke-there’s-fire as you can get.
+Infection as a complication of both surgery and injection are highly plausible, and there’s good evidence of the first.
 And it’s also plausible that such infection could lead to frozen shoulder, and there’s also both direct and indirect evidence for that (again, see previous post).
-From those premises, it’s just a short, reasonable hop to the hypothesis that injection injuries can cause frozen shoulder: far from proven, definitely possible.

 Injection safety

-The next time I get an injection — probably a vaccination, which I obviously will do, because the benefits dramatically outweigh the risks — I’m going to drown my shoulder in rubbing alcohol immediately beforehand.
-I want exactly zero surviving P. Acnes on my skin when that needle goes in!
+The next time I get an injection — probably a vaccination, which I obviously will do, because the benefits dramatically outweigh the risks — I’m going to drown my shoulder in rubbing alcohol.
+I want as few surviving P. Acnes on my skin as possible when that needle goes through my skin.

 “I say we take off & nuke the entire site from orbit.
 It’s the only way to be sure.”

-Or just don’t get shots in the shoulder!
-Surgeon Dr. Michael Skyhar: “This is all avoidable by simply asking that the [injection] be placed in a different location, such as the upper/outer buttocks.”
+What about getting shots in the butt instead?
+Surgeon Dr. Michael Skyhar: “This is all avoidable by simply asking that the vaccine be placed in a different location, such as the upper/outer buttocks.”